some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-* Method – a method, procedure, function, or subroutine that can be called/invoked
+* Method – a method, procedure, function, or subroutine that can be called/invoked.
-* Parameters – input, output, or input/output arguments of a method
+* Parameters – input, output, or input/output arguments of a method or an event.

-  * Input/output arguments are arguments shared for input and output
+  * Input/output arguments are arguments shared for input and output.

-* Remote Procedure Call (RPC) – a method call from one ECU to another that is transmitted using messages
+* Remote Procedure Call (RPC) – a method call from one ECU to another that is transmitted using messages.
-* Request – a message of the client to the server invoking a method
+* Request – a message of the client to the server invoking a method.
-* Response – a message of the server to the client transporting results of a method invocation
+* Response – a message of the server to the client transporting results of a method invocation.
-* Request/Response communication – a RPC that consists of request and response
+* Request/Response communication – a RPC that consists of request and response.
-* Fire&Forget communication – a RPC call that consists only of a request message
+* Fire&Forget communication – a RPC call that consists only of a request message.
-* Event – a Fire&Forget callback that is only invoked on changes or cyclic and is sent from Server to Client
+* Event – a "Fire&Forget callback" that is only invoked on changes or cyclic and is sent from Server to Client.
 * Field – a representation of a remote property, which has up to one getter, up to one setter, and up to one notifier.

+  * The field shall contain at least a getter, a setter, or a notifier.
+  * A field does represent a status and thus has an valid value at all times on which getter, setter, and notifier can act upon.

+* Notification Event – an event message the notifier of an field sends.
+The message of such a notifier cannot be distinguished from the event message; therefore, when referring to the message of an event, this shall also be true for the messages of notifiers of fields.
 * Getter – a Request/Response call that allows read access to a field.
+* Setter – a Request/Response call that allows write access to a field.

   * The getter needs to return a value; thus, it needs to be a request/response call.

-* Setter – a Request/Response call that allows write access to a field.

-  * The setter is a request/response call as well in order for the client to know whether the setter-operation succeeded.
+The setter is a request/response call as well in order for the client to know whether the setter-operation succeeded.

-* Notifier – sends out events with a new value on change of the value of the field
+* Notifier – sends out event message with a new value on change of the value of the field
-* Service – a logical combination of zero or more methods, zero or more events, and zero or more fields (empty service is allowed)
+* Service – a logical combination of zero or more methods, zero or more events, and zero or more fields (empty service is allowed, e.g. for announcing non-SOME/IP services in SOME/IP-SD).
-* Eventgroup – a logical grouping of events and notification events inside a service in order to allow subscription
+* Eventgroup – a logical grouping of events and notification events of fields inside a service in order to allow subscription
 * Service Interface – the formal specification of the service including its methods, events, and fields
-* Service Instance – software implementation of the software interface, which can exist more than once in the vehicle and more than once on an ECU
+* Service Instance – software implementation of the service interface, which can exist more than once in the vehicle and more than once on an ECU
 * Server – The ECU offering a service instance shall be called server in the context of this service instance.
 * Client – The ECU using the service instance of a server shall be called client in the context of this service instance.
-* Union or Variant – a data structure that can dynamically assume different data types
+* Union or Variant – a data structure that can dynamically assume different data types.

 .. heading:: Definition of Identifiers
     :id: feat_req_someip_534